Battle of the Sexes (tennis): ABC telecast

 The broadcasters on the ABC telecast were Howard Cosell, Rosemary Casals and Gene Scott who replaced Kramer the night prior to the event.
 King had issued an ultimatum that she was going to withdraw from the match unless ABC dropped Kramer as a commentator.
 Her intention was to deny Kramer a platform to further disparage women's tennis.
 She said, "He doesn't believe in women's tennis.
 Why should he be part of this match?
 He doesn't believe in half of the match.
 I'm not playing.
-Either he goes—or I go."
+Either he goes— or I go."

 Casals explained why she got the ABC assignment, "I was asked to do the color because I had been so negatively outspoken about Bobby Riggs and they wanted someone to go up against Jack Kramer, who was against women's tennis.
 They wanted a battle on and off the court."
 She added, "The producer encouraged me to 'go negative' on Bobby during the match."
 The network's attempt at a confrontation in the broadcast never materialized because of Scott's impartiality.

 Allegations of match-throwing

 There was some speculation that Riggs had deliberately lost the match.
 In 2013, National Public Radio aired an interview with Don Van Natta Jr., a senior writer with ESPN.
 According to Natta, one Hal Shaw was in the pro shop at the Palma Ceia Golf Club in Tampa when two known mobsters entered and proceeded to discuss a proposal from Riggs to win against Margaret Court, but deliberately lose to King, in settlement of a $100,000 gambling debt.
 The mobsters ultimately decided to accept that proposal.
 Shaw did not come forward about the matter at the time for fear of retribution by the mob.
 Per Riggs' son, Riggs did know quite a few mob leaders, and men related to the mob met with Riggs several times in the weeks leading up to the match with King.
 However, when these allegations were put to King, she was adamant that she knew what tanking a match looked and felt like, and Riggs did not tank the match.

 Others speculated that Riggs deliberately lost based on his poor play and large number of unforced errors, in order to win large sums of money that he had bet against himself as a way to pay off his gambling debts.
-But Riggs had a potential $1 million match against Chris Evert in the works if he won, plus it was a winner-take-all match for the $100,000 prize.
+However, Riggs had a potential $1 million match against Chris Evert in the works if he won; furthermore, it was a winner-take-all match for the $100,000 prize.
 A headline at the time was "Women Ecstatic, Men Make Excuses."
 Riggs said afterwards that he underestimated Billie Jean King, who hit outright winners on 68% of her shots.

 The effects of age

 Martina Navratilova in 2023 stated that the reason the 55-year-old Riggs lost to the 29-year-old King was simply because of age.
-Navratilova said Riggs lost "(b)ecause Bobby was too old," and added, "A 35 year old Bobby would have beaten all of us."
+Navratilova said Riggs lost "because Bobby was too old," and added, "A 35 year old Bobby would have beaten all of us."